xieyuheng/fidb-zero/docs/manual/04-access-token.md

-  For another example, when a user logged in, we want to give him/her a token that permits him/her to read and write his/hers own directory but to read all other users' `public` directories.
+  For another example, when a user logged in, we want to give him/her a token that permits him/her to read and write his/hers own directory but only to read all other users' `public` directories.

   Let's just suppose the user is me, and my username is `xieyuheng`.
   The permissions would be: